tbali0524/cg-ai/README.md

 * edit `.env`, add your OpenAI API key
 * copy your php puzzle solution source files to `php/`, follow the naming convention.
 * add puzzle names (without path and extension) to the config file `.cgtest.cg-ai.php`
-    * use `composer start -- -l` to print directory listing to console
+    * use `composer start -- --list` to print directory listing to console
 * clone [CGTest](https://github.com/tbali0524/cgtest) repo from GitHub
     * copy test cases to `.tests/input/` and `.tests/expected/`
     * add `cgtest` to your path